Welcome

 -

-recording settings: set the offset (time before the event starts), duration, frequency (0=never), fixed recording time (00:00=never) and anti-spam interval.
+Recording settings: set the offset (time before the start of the event), the duration, the frequency (0=never), the fixed recording time (00:00=never) and the anti-spam interval.

 -

-manual prompt test: button to test AI analyses.
+Manual prompt testing: button to test AI analytics.

 -

-use ai manifest: Enables AI image analysis for this camera.
+uses ai manifest: enables AI image analysis for this camera.

 -

-instructions: free text field to give instructions to the AI (e.g. "ignore cars, alert me if a package is visible").
+instructions: free text field to give instructions to the AI (ex: "ignore cars, alert me if a package is visible").

 -

-Sensor 1 to 4: 4 blocks to define virtual AI-based sensors.
-For each, you give a name, a question for the AI (e.g. "is there a person?"), a sensor type (e.g. presence, opening) and a unit of measurement (optional).
+Sensor 1 to 4: 4 blocks to define AI-based virtual sensors.
+For each one, you give a name, a question for the AI (e.g., "Is there a person?"), a sensor type (e.g., presence, opening) and a unit of measurement (optional).

 -